 How to recognise right axis deviation

-- QRS is positive (dominant R wave) in leads III and aVF
+- QRS is POSITIVE (dominant R wave) in Lead II, Lead III and aVF

-- QRS is negative (dominant S wave) in leads I and aVL
+- QRS is NEGATIVE (dominant S wave) in Lead I

 - Left posterior fascicular block

 - Right ventricular hypertrophy

 - Sodium-channel blocker toxicity

 - Normal in children or thin adults with a horizontally positioned heart

 - Harrigan RA, Jones K. ABC of clinical electrocardiography.
 Conditions affecting the right side of the heart.
 BMJ.
 2002 May 18;324(7347):1201-4.
 Review.
 [PMID: 12016190]

 - Brady WJ, Truwit JD.
 Critical Decisions in Emergency and Acute Care Electrocardiography